 When the time comes, the following are important factors you’ll want to consider when choosing your AA sponsor.

-For men and women in early recovery, getting into a new romantic relationship is not recommended…at least for the first year.
-The reasoning behind this guideline is simple: you’ll have enough going on with yourself and maintaining your sobriety post-rehab.
+For men and women in early recovery, getting into a new romantic relationship typically isn't recommended, at least for the first year.
+The reasoning behind this guideline is simple: you’ll have enough going on as you adjust and work to maintain your sobriety after treatment.

-If he or she answers “no” to any of these three questions, they’re probably not the sponsor you’re looking for right now.
+If they answer “no” to any of these three questions, they’re probably not the sponsor you’re looking for right now.

 For someone to sponsor you, they need to have worked the steps themselves.
-If they don’t have a sponsor, or their sponsor is not recommending they sponsor others, there could be issues going on behind the scenes that would potentially inhibit the relationship.
+If they don’t have a sponsor or their sponsor doesn’t recommend sponsoring others, there may be things going on behind the scenes that could inhibit the relationship.

 How many sponsees does your potential sponsor already have?
-If they have several, this probably indicates they are a good sponsor.
+If they have several, that may indicate they’re a good sponsor.
 However, too many sponsees can spread them thin and make the relationship less effective.

-That’s not to say you need a sponsor who pledges to be available to you and only you 24-hours a day, focusing every ounce of his or her time on you and your sobriety…those are promises that no one can humanly keep.
-However, you do want to discuss your potential sponsor’s realistic availability and then set up some communication ground rules.
+That’s not to say you need a sponsor who pledges to be available to you and only you 24 hours a day, focusing every ounce of their time on your sobriety.
+Those are promises no one can humanly keep.
+However, you do want to discuss your potential sponsor’s realistic availability and set up clear communication ground rules.

 Is this person going out of their way for others?
 Are they welcoming to newcomers?
 Do they volunteer in any way?

-Ultimately, there are no hard and fast rules to sponsorship.
+Ultimately, there are no hard-and-fast rules to sponsorship.
 Every person and situation is unique.
-However, considering these key factors will help to provide a solid and sober foundation as you choose an AA sponsor.
+However, considering these key factors can help provide a solid and stable foundation as you choose an AA sponsor.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.